Managing Director & CEO

 Rich currently resides in Stamford, Connecticut and enjoys the martial arts, having earned a fourth degree black belt in Tae Kwon Do and Hap Kido.

 Sam Holdsworth is a Managing Director of Sword Rowe and has an over thirty-year career as an entrepreneur and operating executive, private equity investor, investment banker, and turn-around specialist in the media and entertainment sector.
 Sam serves as a financial and strategic adviser for a number of Sword Rowe clients.
-Most recently, he represented TV producer and distributor Content Media Corp. in a successful sale, and provides ongoing advisory work for Little Critter, a children's TV animation project, and PledgeMusic, among others.
+Most recently, he represented TV producer and distributor Content Media Corp. in a successful sale, and provides ongoing advisory work for Little Critter, a children's TV animation project, among others.

 From 1999-2006, Sam was a founding partner at the JP Morgan Entertainment Partners private equity fund, as well as the Chairman and CEO of Ryko Corp, a diversified music company in the portfolio that he turned around and successfully sold to Warner Music Group in 2006.
 From 1991-1999, Sam led an investment banking practice that specialized in M&A, turn-around situations, and fundraising within the media, entertainment, and lodging sectors.
 Clients included Sub Pop Records, Matador Records, October Films, Atom Films, Standard Hotel, and others.